SophieWDK/sophiewdk.github.io/index.markdown

 **Observations from the plot**
 - Midday Danger: Despite common fears of late-night crime, the most frequent time for larceny and theft is actually around noon—when crowds are thickest in commercial districts.
-- Twilight Crime Surge: Violent crimes tend to increase between 5 PM and 8 PM, coinciding with rush hour and increased pedestrian traffic.
+- Twilight Crime wave: Violent crimes tend to increase between 5 PM and 8 PM, coinciding with rush hour and increased pedestrian traffic.
 - Night Shift Offenders: Drug-related offens and violent crimes peak between 8 PM and 11 PM, but taper off by early morning.

 These patterns reveal how different types of crime operate on distinct schedules.
 According to a 2024 report from the [San Francisco Police Department Crime Analysis Unit](https://www.sanfranciscopolice.org/sites/default/files/2024-10/SFPD_CrimeReport_Sept2024_20241015.pdf), organized larceny groups tend to target high-traffic areas during midday hours, while violent crimes such as assaults peak during evening hours.
 [A study by the Public Policy Institute of California](https://www.ppic.org/publication/crime-trends-in-california/?utm_source=chatgpt.com) also confirms that urban crime tends to follow predictable daily patterns, influenced by foot traffic and economic activity.